 The rangeland in LaSalle County serves the dual function of livestock production and habitat for various kinds of wildlife.
 The basic habitat requirements for any wildlife population are food, cover and water, each one abundant on the ranch.
 Much research has been done on the food habits and nutritional requirements of the white tailed deer.
 The native rangelands of South Texas provide excellent habitat for meeting the dietary needs of a deer population.
 Deer require a diet of approximately 16 percent protein plus various minerals and energy to be well nourished.
 Deer are selective foragers, preferring to feed on a wide variety of plants rather than a few specific ones.
 The leaves, twigs and fruit of woody brush species, along with weeds and forbs, make up the bulk of their diet.
 Small amounts of grass may be taken seasonally.

-Photo of Captain Covert's Cotton Eyed Joe II, digitally colored, and his crew also in 1943, on their way to completing 50 combat missions, twice the customary number required.
+Photo of Major Covert's Cotton Eyed Joe II, digitally colored, and his crew also in 1943, on their way to completing 50 combat missions, twice the customary number required.
 Covert earned Distinguished Flying Crosses and 13 Air Medals with Oak Leaf Clusters for heroism over North Africa, Europe and, especially, bombing the Ploesti Oil Fields in Romania which paralyzed the Nazi war machine and won WWII.
-Note Captain Covert's yellow Texas cowboy boots.
+Note Major Covert's yellow Texas cowboy boots.

 A photo of Dr. Covert with the Baroness Di Portanova, in Houston, Texas, c.
 1970.